KCBS-TV: Early years (1931–1948)

 KCBS-TV is the oldest continuously operating television station in the Western United States.
 It was signed on by Don Lee Broadcasting, which owned a chain of radio stations on the Pacific coast, and was first licensed by the Federal Radio Commission (FRC), forerunner of the Federal Communications Commission (FCC), as experimental television station W6XAO in June 1931.
 The station went on the air on December 23, 1931, and by March 1933 was broadcasting programming one hour each day on Mondays through Saturdays.
 The station used a mechanical camera, which broadcast only film footage in an 80-line image, but used all-electronic receivers as early as 1932.
 It went off the air in 1935, and then reappeared using an improved mechanical camera producing a 300-line image in June 1936.
 By August 1937, W6XAO had programming six days each week, with live programming starting in April 1938.

 By 1939, the station used a fully electronic system and the image quality was improved to 441 lines.
 At the time, an optimistic estimate of the station's viewership was 1,500 people.
 Many of the receiver sets were built by television hobbyists, though commercially made sets were available in Los Angeles.
 The station's six-day weekly schedule consisted of live talent on four nights, and films on two nights.
+On March 28, 1940, W6XAO presented what contemporary newspapers called the first full-length play televised on the West Coast, The Ides of March by Wilfred Pettit, a Civil War drama about John Wilkes Booth directed by film director Steve Sekely and starring Shirley Thomas and John Barkley.

 By 1942, there were an estimated 400–500 television sets in the Los Angeles area, with Don Lee Broadcasting placing television receivers at the following public places: Wilshire Brown Derby, Kiefer's Pine Knot Drive-In, Vine Street Brown Derby, Griffith Planetarium, Miramar Hotel (Santa Monica), Hollywood Roosevelt Hotel and The Town House on Wilshire Boulevard.
 During World War II, programming was reduced to three hours, every other Monday.
 The station's frequency was switched from Channel 1 to Channel 2 in March 1946 when the FCC decided to reserve Channel 1 for low-power community television stations, before eliminating it completely.
 The station was granted a commercial license (the second in California, behind KTLA) as KM2XBD, but calling it KTSL, on May 6, 1948 (and officially changed the call sign to KTSL on October 9, 1950), and was named for Thomas S. Lee, the son of Don Lee.
 The station became affiliated with the DuMont Television Network later that year.
 KTSL also launched Peter Potter's Jukebox Jury that year, a musical/quiz series that began to be broadcast nationally during the 1953–1954 season on ABC.